Theinni: Historical background

 It was the capital of Hsenwi State, by far the largest of the cis-Salween Shan states, and at one time included not only all the territory of the present states of North and South Hsenwi, but also Kehsi Mansam, Mong Hsu, Mong Sang, and Mong Nawng, besides having a sort of protectorate over Mang Lon and other Wa states east of the Salween.
 These had, however, fallen away in Burmese times, and before the British annexation, Theinni was divided into five parts by name; but there was no central authority, and the whole state was in hopeless disorder.
 After the pacification of the region in March 1888, the colonial administration divided Theinni into two states: North Theinni, which was assigned to a successful adventurer, Hkun Sang, of Ton Hong, and South Theinni which went to Nawmong, of the old Shan ruling house.
 North Theinni with an area of 6330 m2 had a population (1901) of 118,325 persons; estimated revenue, £6000.
 South Theinni with an area of 2400 m2 had a population (in 1901) of 67,836; estimated revenue, £4800.
 Mong Yai was the capital of South Theinni, with a population of about 2000.
 Lashio, the headquarters of the superintendent of the Northern Shan State, is in North Theinni.

 There were a total of 16 rulers in Hsenwi from 1778 to 1888.

 The US Air Force attacked it several times during World War II.

 Kokang was part of the Hsenwi Saopha territory before Myanmar's independence from the British.

+Myanmar civil war

 The town was captured by the Brotherhood Alliance during the ongoing Myanmar Civil War around 29 October 2023.
+It began to be administered by the MNDAA in April 2025 mandating Chinese language signage.
+Many shops and new construction projects were given to Chinese national businessmen coming into the town, the local currency became the Chinese yuan and local land was seized for construction projects spearheaded by the MNDAA.
+The MNDAA issued Shan State Special Region 1 ID cards and pushed a sinicisation policy.
+MNDAA mandates also led to the town increasingly called "Mupang (မူပန်)" after the Chinese name for the Hsenwi State (木邦 (Mùbāng)) as opposed to the Chinese name Xingwei (兴威) used for the town previously.